pslucas0212/LinuxBasics/README.md

 ### Linux Kernel
 - The kernel is the interface between applciations/processes and the underlying h/w - CPU, Memory, Storage, I/O.  The kernel manages and schedules resources
 - Kernel is responsible for 4 major tasks
   - Memory Mangement
   - Process managment - when can process
   - Device Drivers
   - Systems Calls and security
--     resuqest
 - Kernel is monolithic
 - Kernel is modular - can extend its capability by loading dynamic extenxsions